 Back in 2016, I spent a week exploring Berlin on a budget without really knowing what I should be doing there.
 I had originally planned to go to Hamburg and only changed my plans at the last second.
-Now I’ve gone back for the holiday season, this time with Laura and once again without a plan.
+Now I’ve gone back for the holiday season, once again without a plan.

 - Getting to Berlin